- University Life

 The following guidelines should be used in the development of the plan:

 Definition of program/major.
-Departments can decide exactly how it would like to define their programs or majors.
+Departments can decide exactly how their programs or majors are defined.
 In most cases, departments will develop assessment plans for each major.
 There may be cases, however, where it is more helpful to develop plans at the level of “concentrations” rather than major.
 Assessments should inform program improvement, and units should decide how they can best set up plans to facilitate such improvement.

 Assessment methods.
 Ideally, programs are expected to use a variety of assessment methods, including at least one direct measure of assessment for each learning outcome.

 Plans should be simple and do-able.
 Emphasis is on creating plans that can be implemented given the usual constraints of faculty availability and funding.
-A do-able plan is one in which a complete cycle of assessment can be completed in 3-5 years.
+A reasonable plan is one in which a full cycle of assessment can be completed in 3-5 years.